wangxiaolei0721/Grey_mechanism_analysis/README.md

 ## Matlab codes for paper

 ## Xiaolei Wang, Naiming Xie.
-Exploring the mechanism of grey forecasting model: A perspective from  dynamic system modelling.
-Submitted to The Journal of Grey System
+Discovering the mechanism of grey forecasting models from the perspective of dynamic system modelling.
+Accepted by The Journal of Grey System
 ## Written by Xiaolei Wang

 ## College of Economics and Management, Nanjing University of Aeronautics and Astronautics, Nanjing 210016, China